JoelLendvai/JoelLendvai.github.io/README.md

 # JoelLendvai.github.io
 Project website
-This is my website submission for COMP208 AT1
+This is my website portfolio for COMP208 AT1